 Most Memorable Projects

-I built ecommerce platforms for companies like Atari, L'Oreal, Energizer, Nissan, Johnson & Johnson, Bupa and Links of London, as well as web, mobile and TV apps for Sky, CNN, BBC, Global, Warner Media, HBO, Discovery+, Eurosport, Marie Claire and NME.
+I've led end-to-end delivery across startups, SMEs, and large enterprises, taking products from idea through to launch.
+I built ecommerce platforms for companies like Atari, L'Oreal, Energizer, Nissan, Uniqlo, Johnson & Johnson, Bupa and Links of London, as well as web, mobile and TV apps for Sky, CNN, BBC, Global, Warner Media, HBO, Discovery+, Eurosport, Marie Claire and NME.
 But some projects, for one reason or another, stay with you.
 Here are a few I'm especially proud of:

 - 2025 Dysko.ai real-time social networking app